 When are payments due?

 Payments are typically due on the fifth day of each month.
 However, at the start of each new term, payment is due on the first business day after the drop/add period has ended (based on the undergraduate day calendar).
-Students may also review payment due dates on their e-bill at any time and online
+Students may also review payment due dates on their statement at any time and online.

 What types of payment are accepted?

-Payment may be made on-line with e-check, Visa, American Express, Master Card, or Discover.
+Payment may be made online with e-check, Visa, American Express, Master Card, or Discover.
 Click here for a tutorial for making payments online.
 Payments made in person may be made by check.
-Credit card payments may not be made in person at the One Stop.
+Credit card payments may not be made in person at the Samford One Stop.
 Payments may be mailed to: Samford University - Student Financial Services, 800 Lakeshore Drive, Birmingham, AL 35229.

 How do I receive summer?

-Students attending summer and/or Jan Term who wish to receive financial aid must have a valid FAFSA on file and complete the summer assistance form and/or Jan Term assistance form.
+Students attending summer Term who wish to receive financial aid must have a valid FAFSA on file and complete the summer assistance form.
 The types of aid available will be based on the remaining annual amounts the student has not used for that aid year.
 The Federal PLUS and private loans do not have an annual limit, other than the cost of attendance.

 How do I know if I’m a citizen or eligible noncitizen in regards to receiving federal financial aid?